Natural sources of vitamin D

 In Canada, milk is required to be fortified with vitamin D and is the main source of this micronutrient in our diets.
 Vitamin D can also be found in some fortified beverages and yogurts.

-Studies show that people who consume milk more than once a day show a higher blood level of vitamin D than those who do so less than once a day.
+The most recent national survey conducted by Statistics Canada shows that people who consume milk more than once a day show a higher blood level of vitamin D than those who do so less than once a day.
 This is an excellent reason to enjoy milk every day!

 According to Health Canada, the recommendations for vitamin D are 600 International Units (IU) for adults aged 19 to 70 years and 800 IU for people aged 71 and older.